 The Sixteen Types

 The four letters of your Type combine and interact with each other to give your whole Psychological Type.
-(BAPT members can also look at the full Type descriptions in the Members’ Area).
+(BAPT members can also look at the Type Verifier in the Members’ Area).

 You may see aspects of yourself in several of the descriptions, however there should be one that describes you at your most comfortable.